edgedelta/docs/docs/configuration/inputs.md

 ## Containers \(Docker\)

 This input type allows you to specify a set of Docker containers for Edge Delta to monitor.

-If you want the agent process lines for a specific line separation rule (not for New Line\("\n"\)), then you need to define a "line\_pattern" regex rule.
+To have the agent process lines for a specific line separation rule, you need to define a "line\_pattern" regex rule.

+  * When you define a "line\_pattern" regex rule, the agent will not process lines for New Line("\n").
+  * To learn more, see [MultiLine Detection](../appendices/line_detection.md).

 > **Note**
 >
 > In the visual editor, in the **Container Include** field, note that if the value you provide after **image=** is contained anywhere in the image name, then the value will match.

 Review the following example:

 ```yaml
   containers: